A Will writing checklist is a great thing to have for the Do It Yourself type.

 Find Any Previous Wills

 If you have any previous wills, you will want to locate them.
-You can create a new will, but previous editions need to be accounted for.
+You can then create a new will, but be sure to account for any previous editions, too.

 Up-To-Date Personal Details